zkytony/robotdev/spot/docs/DevBasics.md

 or force take the control from the script, do `lease_client.take()` instead of `lease_client.acquire()` as the support suggests.

 Note that when you RELEASE CONTROL, if the robot is standing, it will sit down.
 And the LED lights will be rainbow colors.
-Once you take back control with the controller, the LED lights will turn green again.
+Once you take back control with the controller (or when you are running the hello_spot script that needs control), the LED lights will turn green again.
+(When the hello_spot script finishes running, control is released again and the lights turn rainbow again).